The Best Tips and Tricks for Photographing Group Poses

 Tip #8: Have Fun

 When you pose a family, group of friends, kids, or even pets, remember to let them have fun and pose themselves somewhat naturally.
-Photography should be fun at the end of the day, which is true for big groups.

 I tell kids to run together towards the camera with mom and dad trailing behind.
 Everyone is in the shot like that, but it looks more natural.
 Have them jump around or look together while standing somewhere close to each other.
 Check out the great example in the photo above.